notwaldorf/notwaldorf.github.com/_posts/2015-08-06-styling-the-dome.markdown

 From now on, these examples use Polymer, which is what I work on, and what I use to write custom elements.

 Let's say that we have a `<shiny-button>`.
 It's pretty silly and convoluted, because we have a lot of things to prove.
-The full code, if you want to play along is [here](http://jsbin.com/fipometato/edit?html,output):
+The full code, if you want to play along is [here](http://jsbin.com/qubila/edit?html,output):

-<a class="jsbin-embed" href="http://jsbin.com/fipometato/embed?html,output">Custom properties in Polymer on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.34.2"></script>
+<a class="jsbin-embed" href="http://jsbin.com/qubila/embed?html,output">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.34.2"></script>

 ## First, a shiny button
 So, here's our button.
 It has a bunch of nested divs.
 Everything inside `.container`,